 He created a storm as economy minister when he said in a television interview that taxes were wonderful, a remark that went down badly in a nation where tax evasion is almost a national sport.

 In an article in Sunday's Messaggero daily, Prodi said Padoa-Schioppa believed an important task of political institutions was to tame often irrational financial markets.

 Padoa-Schioppa, who studied economics at the Massachusetts Institute of Technology, was also head of Italy's market watchdog Consob in 1997-98.

-Last week he was appointed to the board of Fiat Industrial, the newly created company that will be responsible for Fiat's industrial and agricultural vehicles.
+Last week he was appointed to the board of Fiat Industrial, the newly created company that will be responsible for Fiat's

 (Writing by Gavin Jones and Nigel Tutt; Editing by Mike Nesbit and Matthew Lewis)